 Independent Sober Homes

-There are many sober homes in the major city centers of Cape Town, Bloemfontein, Johannesburg and Durban that are little more formalized than a group of friends (or ex-rehab patients) that have decided to rent a house and live in sobriety within close proximity to the treatment centre from where they graduated or more formalized treatment services like councillors and recovery professional practices.
+There are many sober homes in the major city centers of Cape Town, Bloemfontein, Johannesburg and Durban that are little more formalised than a group of friends (or ex-rehab patients) that have decided to rent a house and live in sobriety within close proximity to the treatment centre from where they graduated or more formalised treatment services like councillors and recovery professional practices.

 These autonomous sober home communities make it a part of daily life and routine to maintain anonymous meetings and outpatient programmes similar to that of their treatment centres.

 Unmanaged there are about as many success stories as there are failures and the key if you are looking for an independent sober home is to find one that has at least two room mates with 12 to 24 months sobriety that operate the home.

 Formalised sober homes are usually operated by individuals that are 3 year + sober and or are professionals to some degree in recovery.
 Some have psychotherapy and cognitive behavioral therapy options on a pay as you use basis.
 Luxury sober homes are more akin to luxury guest houses with dedicated private rooms and a wide variety of amenities.